sbuttigieg/test-quik-tech/README.md

 returns response in the following format if successful:
 ```
 {
+    "id": "some transaction ID",
-    "wallet_id": "some walletID",
+    "wallet_id": "some wallet ID",
     "amount": some amount,
-    "transaction_type": "some string",
+    "type": "some string",
-    "balance": some amount
+    "balance": some amount,
+    "created_at": some date
 }
 ```